-The Local Authorities Pension Plan ("LAPP") is a defined benefit plan.
+The Local Authorities Pension Plan ("LAPP") is a multiemployer defined benefit plan.
 Sufficient information is not available to enable the Authority to account for the plan as a defined benefit plan because the Alberta Pensions Services Corporation, as the administrator of the LAPP, has determined due to the complexity of the calculations, it will not be able to provide the necessary information to meet the Authority's requirements under IAS 19 'Employee Benefits'.
 In accordance with this standard, when sufficient information is not available to use defined benefit accounting for a multi-employer plan that is a defined benefit plan, the Authority has accounted for the plan as if it were a defined contribution plan.

 The pension plan has been in a deficit situation since 2001.
-The LAPP is in a deficit position of (4,977,303,000) in 2012, an increase from (4,639,390,000) in 2011.
-The investment return in 2012 was 10.8% (6.7% - 2011) but plan liabilities continue to grow.
+The LAPP is in a deficit position of (4,861,516,000) in 2013, a decrease from (4,977,303,000) in 2012.
+The investment return in 2013 was 11.3% (11.1% - 2012) but plan liabilities continue to grow.
+The plan deficit may require a potential increase in premiums impacting the Authority.
 The LAPP financial statements use best estimate assumptions and show the market value position of the Plan at the end of the year.
-The assumptions used for funding purposes include a margin for adverse deviation and the Authority also smoothes the gains or losses over a three-year period to reduce major shifts in contribution rates.

 Employee benefits payable represent future obligations of the Authority to its employees for benefits earned but not taken.
-These include current and banked vacation, overtime and in-lieu days totalling \$491,298 (December 31, 2012 - \$531,030).
+These include current and banked vacation, overtime and in-lieu days totalling \$472,293 (December 31, 2013 - \$491,298).